Listen to the More Recipes About Music & Food Spotify Playlist

 At the core of this recipe is the pun.
 “Curry On Wayward Spuds” could be nothing other than a typical British curry on chips.
 That’s fine.
 I’m just looking across the pond from Newark for the Disco Fries gravy.
 I went through a few iterations of the curry sauce.
 Most were a bit too thick or spicy or fussy.
 This is perhaps the easiest to make and stores well in the fridge.
 It also works well as a chicken finger dipping sauce.

 As the plan here was a sandwich, I couldn’t go cheese sauce.
 My goal was to ONLY use the Disco Fries elements.
-Those mirror the truly groan worth pun above and I did not want to introduce something like chicken or a burger.
+Those that mirror the pun above and I did not want to introduce something like chicken or a burger.
 That led me to fried cheese.
 To be honest, this is actually part of another groan-worthy dish, Edam I Wish I Was Your Slider.
 I never considered fried cheese as a sandwich filling.
 Then Cherie (of We Can Tour That fame) suggested a fried cheese hot dog as a possible vegetarian recipe.
 And so this combination of fries, curry sauce, and fried Edam was born.